About Explore Whitefish

 What is the 1% Community Sustainability Fund?

-A 1% fee, currently known as the Community Sustainabilty Fund (CSF), is added to lodging, restaurants, and transportation receipts by member businesses.
+A 1% fee, currently known as the Community Sustainability Fund (CSF), is added to lodging, restaurants, and transportation receipts by member businesses.
 The 1% CSF fee is a voluntary contribution to support our programs that balance economic and community sustainability in Whitefish while maintaining the integrity of our town and the quality of life for local residents.
 Some communities in Montana have implemented Business Improvement Districts, which place a mandatory tax on lodging for the same purpose.
-The WCVB decided to make the 1% voluntary, giving local businesses the choice of participating in the assessment.
+Explore Whitefish decided to make the 1% voluntary, giving local businesses the choice of participating in the assessment.